iamnishantkushwaha/Threat-Intelligence-System/README.md

 ThreatIQ is a modern, full-stack threat intelligence and endpoint monitoring system.
 It features a high-performance FastAPI backend, a real-time React dashboard, and a lightweight Python-based Windows security agent.

+## 📘 Run Instructions

+For complete setup and execution steps (Docker, local development, and Windows agent), see `RUN.md`.

 ## 🚀 Quick Start (Docker)

 To spin up the entire infrastructure (Backend, Frontend, and MongoDB):